-The Bachelor of Science degree in Engineering Technology prepares the student for an exciting career in a wide range of industries.
-Career paths include design, development, manufacturing, analysis, field service engineering, purchasing, technical sales, technical supervision, and management.
-The degree provides a firm foundation in mathematics, applied science, circuit analysis, digital and microcontrollers systems, and engineering mechanics.
-Students use handson projects to practice designing, building, and testing.
+The Bachelor of Science in Engineering Technology prepares students for careers in design, development, manufacturing, analysis, field service engineering, purchasing, technical sales and management.
+The program provides a foundation in mathematics, applied science, circuit analysis, digital and microcontrollers systems and engineering mechanics.
+Students use handson projects to practice designing, building and testing.
+All students will complete a capstone course in which they propose, design, build, test and deliver a working electronic project.